CodeCloudMe/skimgoat/README.md

 The database dump is locationed at /skimgoatDump.sql to get your database tables and structure all setup

-You can add sources to the database by specifying the domain and catagory in domains table.
-All the rules for how to parse articles from the page should be set in articlesParse table, refering the domain by the rId in domains table
+You can add sources to the database by specifying the domain and catagory in `domains` table.
+All the rules for how to parse articles from the page should be set in `articlesParse` table, referencing the domain by the rId in the `domains` table

 Better documentation coming soon.